-Both the complainant and the respondent will be informed simultaneously, in writing, of the outcome of any proceeding, including any right of an appeal, and the procedures for an appeal, any change to the result, if possible, as a result of the appeal, and when the decision become final.
+Both the complainant and the respondent will be informed simultaneously, in writing, of the outcome of any proceeding, including any right of an appeal.
+The complainant and the respondent will be informed of how to file an appeal, any change to the result, if possible, as a result of the appeal, and when the decision will become final.